10 Most Dangerous Modern Sports

 Cave Diving – By Wusel007 (Own work) [GFDL or CC BY-SA 3.0], via Wikimedia Commons

 Another sport you have to be careful with is cave diving.
-It involves diving down into partially water filled caves with specialised scuba equipment and then swimming around to see what’s there.
+It involves diving down into partially water filled caves with specialized scuba equipment.
+And then, swimming around to see what’s there.
 Usually done in places no-one has been for a long time, this offers a real buzz for the cave divers who do it.
-It is very dangerous though – loss of light and poor visibility can lead to separation of divers and getting totally lost with no map to get back out.
+It is very dangerous though.
+Loss of light and poor visibility can lead to separation of divers and getting totally lost with no map to get back out.

 02 – Big Wave Surfing